cwardrip/next-sketch-landing-page/README.md

 # Next.js & NextUI

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This is a landing page using Next.js 13 (app directory) and NextUI (v2).

 ## Technologies Used